 - 6. The concept of materiality is applied by the auditor both in planning and performing the audit, and in evaluating the effect of identified misstatements on the audit and of uncorrected misstatements, if any, on the financial report.
 In general, misstatements, including omissions, are considered to be material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of the financial report.
 Judgements about materiality are made in the light of surrounding circumstances, and are affected by the auditor's perception of the financial information needs of users of the financial report, and by the size or nature of a misstatement, or a combination of both.
-The auditor's opinion deals with the financial report as a whole and therefore the auditor is not responsible for the detection of misstatements that are not material to the financial report as a whole. - 7.
+The auditor's opinion deals with the financial report as a whole and therefore, the auditor is not responsible for the detection of misstatements that are not material to the financial report as a whole. - 7.
 The Australian Auditing Standards contain objectives, requirements and application and other explanatory material that are designed to support the auditor in obtaining reasonable assurance.
-The Australian Auditing Standards require that the auditor exercise professional judgement and maintain professional scepticism throughout the planning and performance of the audit and, among other things: - Identify and assess risks of material misstatement, whether due to fraud or error, based on an understanding of the entity and its environment, including the entity's internal control. - Obtain sufficient appropriate audit evidence about whether material misstatements exist, through designing and implementing appropriate responses to the assessed risks. - Form an opinion on the financial report based on conclusions drawn from the audit evidence obtained. - 8.
-The form of opinion expressed by the auditor will depend upon the applicable financial reporting framework and any applicable laws or regulations.
+The Australian Auditing Standards require that the auditor exercise professional judgement and maintain professional scepticism throughout the planning and performance of the audit and, among other things: - Identify and assess risks of material misstatement, whether due to fraud or error, based on an understanding of the entity and its environment, including the entity's internal control. - Obtain sufficient appropriate audit evidence about whether material misstatements exist, through designing and implementing appropriate responses to the assessed risks.

+See ASA 320 Materiality in Planning and Performing an Audit, and ASA 450 Evaluation of Misstatements Identified during the Audit.

+Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards

+- Form an opinion on the financial report based on conclusions drawn from the audit evidence obtained. - 8.
+The form of opinion expressed by the auditor will depend upon the applicable financial reporting framework and any applicable law or regulation.
 (Ref: Para.
-A12-A13)

-See ASA 320 (Revised and Redrafted), Materiality in Planning and Performing an Audit and ASA 450 (Revised and Redrafted), Evaluation of Misstatements Identified during the Audit.

-Proposed Auditing Standard ASA 200 Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance with Australian Auditing Standards (Revised and Redrafted) (Re-issuance of ASA 200)

-9. The auditor may also have certain other communication and reporting responsibilities to users, management, those charged with governance, or parties outside the entity, in relation to matters arising from the audit.
-These may be established by the Australian Auditing Standards or by applicable laws or regulations.2
+A12-A13) - 9.
+The auditor may also have certain other communication and reporting responsibilities to users, management, those charged with governance, or parties outside the entity, in relation to matters arising from the audit.
+These may be established by the Australian Auditing Standards or by applicable law or regulation.